-2.3.4 Minimum Generator Operating Parameters - Parameter Limited SchedulesBelow is the list of business rules to require units to submit schedules that meet minimum accepted parameters.
+2.3.4 Minimum Generator Operating Parameters - Parameter Limited Schedules

-Market Sellers are required to submit, per Section 2.3.3 of this Manual, as follows: (1) at least one cost-based schedule that is parameter limited, (2) one price-based schedule, and (3) one price-based parameter limited schedule.
-Generation Capacity Resources shall be committed on these schedules under the following circumstances:
+Market Sellers are required to submit, per Section 2.3.3.2 of this Manual, as follows: (1) at least one cost-based schedule that is parameter limited, (2) a price-based schedule, and (3) if the unit is a Capacity Resource, a price-based parameter limited schedule.
+Certain parameters on cost-based and price-based PLS schedules are subject to defined limits.
+The following subsections provide details regarding which parameters are limited, the process to request exceptions to the limits, and the circumstances when such parameter limited schedules are considered during commitment and dispatch.